bigfix/developer.bigfix.com/site/reference/types/drive.md

 # total space of &lt;drive&gt; : integer

 Returns the size in bytes of the drive.
-(Only available for fixed disks).Example: total space of drive "c:" &lt; 2000000000 - Returns `True` when the drive is capable of holding more than 2 billion bytes.
+(Only available for fixed disks).Example: total space of drive "c:" &gt; 2000000000 - Returns `True` when the drive is capable of holding more than 2 billion bytes.

 # type of &lt;drive&gt; : string